leoniscode/digitRecognitionForAutoCheckScanner/README.md

 **Note:** Current performance (98.02%) still needs improvement to meet business requirement of 99.9% accuracy.

-## Deep Dives: Technical Implementation
+## Deep Dives: Technical Implementation of Digit Recognizer

 ### Training Data
 The dataset comprises 28x28 grayscale images of handwritten digits.
 The training data has 785 columns, with pixel values ranging from 0 to 255.